Nishu219/RustyKnight/README.md

 - **Killer Moves:** Quiet moves causing cutoffs in previous searches at the same depth.
 - **History Heuristic:** Tracks which moves historically perform well.

-### 5. Static Exchange Evaluation (SEE)
+### 5. MVV-LVA
-- Evaluates the net gain or loss from captures on a square, helping to order moves effectively.
+- Used to sort captures using the most valuable victim and least valuable attacker.

 ### 6. Transposition Table
 - Memoizes positions already evaluated to prevent redundant computation and speed up search.